gruhn/regex-utils/README.md

 ### `intersection(...res: RegExp[]): RegExp`

 Takes a sequence of regular expressions and constructs their intersection.
-This is useful to combine several pattern constraints into one.
+This is useful to combine several constraints into one.
-For example, to build a regular expression that can validate passwords on sign-up:
+For example, to build a regular expression that can validate a new password:

 ```typescript
 import { intersection } from 'rare-regex-utils'